Chicago State University: Early history: 19th century

-The school opened in 1869 as a permanent institution in Englewood, which was a village far beyond the outskirts of Chicago at that time.
+The school opened in 1869 as a permanent institution in Englewood, which at that time was a village beyond the city-limits of Chicago at that time.
 After Wentworth died in 1883, he was replaced by Colonel Francis Wayland Parker, a towering figure in the history of American education.
 Parker was an educational innovator who helped construct the philosophy of progressive education, which has decisively shaped American schooling over the past century.
 Dedicated to the proposition that the nature and interests of the child should determine curricular decisions, not vice versa, progressive reformers from the 1890s forward tried to banish what they saw as oppressive and authoritarian standards of instruction.
 Parker urged teachers to grant pupils the freedom to learn from their environment, to let curiosity rather than rewards or punishments provide their motivation, and to advance American democracy by democratizing their classrooms.
 John Dewey wrote in The New Republic in 1930 that Parker, "more nearly than any other one person, was the father of the progressive educational movement."
 Parker believed that education was the cornerstone of a democracy, and that to achieve this end rote memorization should be replaced with exploration of the environment.
 Parker's Talks on Pedagogics preceded Dewey's own School and Society by five years, and it is one of the foundational texts in the progressive movement.

 By the 1890s, Cook County was unable to provide the requisite support for its Normal School.
 Since many graduates found employment in the Chicago Public Schools system, it was natural that the city would take over, though initially it was very resistant to the idea.
 In 1897, the Chicago Board of Education assumed responsibility for what was now the Chicago Normal School.
 Shortly thereafter, Francis W. Parker, the school's renowned principal, resigned after the Board failed to implement the recommendations of a school system commission headed by William Rainey Harper of the University of Chicago.
 Harper suggested raising the standards for admission to the Normal School, increasing the total number of teachers trained, and strengthening oversight of graduates once they were working in the public schools.

 Parker was replaced by Arnold Tompkins.
-Tompkins was an Indiana Hegelian who introduced key reforms that helped mold the institution's philosophy.
+Tompkins was an Hegelian who introduced key reforms that helped mold the institution's philosophy.
 Tompkins declared his dissatisfaction with the practice school then used as a laboratory for student-teachers.
 He wanted instructors to gain real world experience in Chicago's public schools, and he encouraged their placement in poor, immigrant communities.
 From that point forward, the school would be characterized not just by its innovative pedagogical practices, but also by its commitment to expanding opportunity to underserved sectors of society.